CRC1261/magnetic-distance-estimation/README.md

 # magnetic-distance-estimation
 Example scripts to load and visualize magnetic motion tracking data and compare it with optical reference signals.

+Use 'example_plot.m' to plot the step width results for a single participant.
+Use 'example_validate.m' to print statistics across participants (only for the magnetic distance estimation data)

+First download the dataset from Zenodo and set the 'path' variable to the location of the dataset on your computer!

 The corresponding datasets and more details are available online:

 ### 1. Magnetic distance estimation data